sacridini/Awesome-Geospatial/README.md

 * [overpass-turbo](https://github.com/tyrasd/overpass-turbo) - A web based data mining tool for OpenStreetMap using Overpass API.
 * [pixelmatch](https://github.com/mapbox/pixelmatch) - The smallest, simplest and fastest JavaScript pixel-level image comparison library.
 * [ui-leaflet](https://github.com/angular-ui/ui-leaflet) - AngularJS directive to embed an interact with maps managed by Leaflet library.
+* [Geokit](https://github.com/developmentseed/geokit) - Geokit is a command-line interface (CLI) tool written in javascript, that contains all the basic functionalities for measurements, conversions and operations of geojson files.

 ## R